Daml SDK and Canton¶

 - How to compile your own Daml Archive (DAR)

 - How to run the Create Daml App example on Canton

 - How to write your own Daml code

 - How to integrate a conventional application with Canton

-Please run through the original Daml getting-started guide to familiarise yourself with what you are going to do first.
-Then, come back here to get the same example running on Canton.
+If you haven’t yet done so, please run through the “Getting Started with Canton” and the original Daml getting started guide to familiarise yourself with the example application.
+Then come back here to get the same example running on Canton.

 daml commands use this version.